-Though fragrance has always been a part of your life, were there any defining ‘ah-ha’ moments when you knew exactly why it’s what you’re suppose to be doing?
+Though fragrance has always been a part of your life, were there any defining ‘ah-ha’ moments when you knew exactly why it’s what you’re supposed to be doing?

 When I came back to the states after that first trip, I kept up with it and was meeting a woman here named Mandy Aftel, who became my mentor and teacher.
 She continued my training in natural perfuming.
 She is so magical, that I don’t know how to describe her other than to say that she’s a unicorn.
 She gave me the foundation to be able to spread my wings and do natural perfumes in the way that I want to do them.

 I’m attracted to fragrance because it is something invisible in this world — it is completely unseen, but has the instantaneous ability to transform an okay experience, into something extraordinary — or into something horrible, but either way, it’s the invisible partner in the room.
 For me, fragrance is something that is dynamic because as a perfumer, you have the ability to give someone something transformational.